 However kitchen tile floors are hard and cold and if you drop anything brittle like on them it will surely break.
 Dropping a hard item on the surface can also crack the tile damaging it.
 Therefore, the solution is to place area rugs around the areas you prepare food where you stand for long.
 If you are looking for comfort on your feet then there are other alternatives such as linoleum or vinyl.

 Vinyl and linoleum are great kitchen flooring because they are soft, warm and easy to clean.
 They are available in a variety of styles, patterns, and colors providing homeowners with the opportunity to select the most perfectly matching flooring design.
 Your back, legs, and feet will feel much comfortable on linoleum or vinyl kitchen floors because of the cushioning they have.
 You will also worry less about breaking every brittle item you drop.

 They are both very easy to maintain with regular mopping and do not stain easily.
 They are durable and will keep looking amazing many years later.
 For even longer floor life, go for linoleum or vinyl that has a protective coating.
-According to the experts in property management in San Antonio vinyl and linoleum are the most pocket-friendly kitchen flooring option.
+According to the experts in property management, Pyramis Company, vinyl and linoleum are the most pocket-friendly kitchen flooring option.
 They are best installed by a professional.

 • Concrete Floors

 Concrete was mostly used for outdoor flooring however due to the modern decorative treatments now concrete can be used indoors for instance on kitchen floors.
 Concrete as kitchen flooring is great because it is easy to clean and keeps the kitchen.
 There is a variety of concrete flooring design to choose from including adding acid staining to concrete that resembles wood, tiles, slate or marble.
 For the perfect glossy finish use a protective layer of sealant or wax.